 You can access options such as hyperlinks, tables, fonts and colours through the ellipsis button or the menu at the top of the editor.

 Hovering over a button will tell you what it's for.
 Perhaps the most useful is the one on the right that looks like Tx because that one clears formatting including lots of invisible background things that come with the text if pasted from something like MS Word (whilst usually helpful, the background things can sometimes cause problems on web pages).
 There's also a paste as text option under the edit menu which we recommend leaving ticked for the same reason.

 A card with a single customisable button.
 Use this for things like links to your own support portal or other library applications.

 As well as being able to have more than one button card or text card, MyAthens Plus has these additional card types

 An alphabetical list of all of the resources in your catalogue that share a permission set with the user, including custom resources.

 Resources can be hidden from this list without the need to remove them from sets by using the hidden from users flag in the resource catalogue.
-Users can mark resources as favourites which will sort them at the top of the list in favourites view.
+Users can mark resources as favourites, search for them by name or description or jump to a letter.

 Curated list of resources

-A sub-set of resources that are chosen by you.
 Any resource in your catalogue may be added to a curated list but they will only be displayed to end users if the resource and the user share a permission set.
-You can choose to show them in alphabetical order, oldest to newest or newest to oldest (sorting doesn't appear until you save).
+You can choose to show them in alphabetical order, oldest to newest or newest to oldest (this sorting is by when added to the list and doesn't appear until you save).

 Content discovery widget